-ON FORM: Arnold Palmer putting on third green at Westchester Golf Classic, He won pro tour's richest event- Rikers Island Reformatory Scored in Board Report By ROBERT D. McFADDEN NIXON AIDE FINDS RAIL ACCORD NEAR AS TALKS ADVANCE Mood Termed Optimistic-L.I.R.
+ON FORM: Arnold Palmer putting on third green at Westchester Golf Classic, He won pro tour's richest event- NIXON AIDE FINDS RAIL ACCORD NEAR AS TALKS ADVANCE Mood Termed Optimistic-L.I.R.
 Strike Postponed to 5 P.M.
-Wednesday By CHRISTOPHER LYDON WASHINGTON, Monday, July 6-The Nixon Administration's chief trouble-shooter in the national railroad labor talks held out hope yesterday of an imminent solution to the disnote that has already shut down four major railroads and threatens to halt II more in the next two weeks.
+Wednesday By CHRISTOPHER LYDON WASHINGTON, Monday, July 26-The Nixon Administration's chief trouble-shooter in the national railroad labor talks held out hope yesterday of an imminent solution to the dispute that has already shut down four major railroads and threatens to halt II more in the next two weeks.
 At the start of a new round of bargaining at 3 o'clock, W. J. Usery Jr., an Assistant Secretary of Labor, said, "There is a very good chance we'll get an agreement."
-"This is the best chance ve've had to resolve this dispute," he continued.
-"We will go all night if necessary."
-The talks continued into the early morning at the Labor Department headquarters here. \$50,000 first prize-by five strokes.
+"This is the best chance ve've had to resolve this dispute," he continued, "We will go all night if necessary."
+The talks continued into th early morning at the Labor Department · headquarters here. \$50,000 first prize-by five strokes.
 Details on Page 17.
 The mood was reported still to be optimistic.
-Postponement in Deference' A strike that had been Embassy in Saigon threatened by the Long Island Calls Babies of G.I.'s Railroad's 1,600 trainmen was postponed from 5 P.M. today A 'Serious Concern' to 5 P.M.
+Postponement 'in Deference' A strike that had been Railroad's 1,600 trainmen was postponed from 5 P.M. today A 'Serious Concern' to 5 P.M.
 Wednesday.
-The issues in the Long Island nego-The New York City Board State of New York, [ans] thations were not related to the of Correction assailed the city's perhaps nationally as well."
-Rikers Island Reformatory The board asserted that state ion said last night that the Inited States Embassy in Sai. of Coup Leader to Allow yesterday as a human "ware-law required adequate rehabit, postponement was "in defer gon has informed the State Dehouse" where youthful offend-tation programs for youthful once" to the principals in the partment that "responsibility ers serving indeterminate sen-offenders given indefinite national talks. for American-fathered illegititences were denied adequate sentences ranging up to three training and rehabilitation and years, and said it would as S. Ives, chalman of the Na sam "has become a matter of public-defender organization, to working with Mr. Usery to tern."
-In a 13,000-word report based bring suit to require the re-bring a settlement in negotia- A major concern, it said, is Hanadallah, chief aide to Lieut.
+The issues in the Long Island negopublic-defender organization, to working with Mr. Usery to tern."